Free is Good

 Free is wonderful.

 So I spend about 5 minutes of my time everyday signing up for free stuff.
-I do not even have to look for offer of the free stuff, it comes in my e-mail box every day.
-And all I need is time in my hands (and for most free stuff offers, a US address).
+I do not even have to look for offers of the free stuff, it comes to my e-mail box every day.
+And all I need is time on my hands (and for most free stuff offers, a US address).

 See the picture on the left?
 I got all of those for free.
-Included there is a big can of milk, baby magazines, lotions, creams, diapers, shampoos, conditioners.
-And coupons, lots of coupons.
+Included there is a big can of baby formula, baby magazines, lotions, creams, diapers, shampoos, conditioners – yes, most of them are minuscule and in sample form but I still got a giddy feeling getting them (weeeee! and you have to agree – they are great for out of town trips).
+And I got coupons too, lots of coupons.
 I am not sure I will be able to use everything, but the feeling of free is good.

 Hoarding Emails (and Letting Go)